This page shows you how to add the structured data that search operators depend on.

 ||Restrict to Range|

 Google's estimate of the right date for a page is based on features such as the byline date of news articles or an explicitly specified date in the title of the document.
-If a page has poorly specified or inconsistent dates Google's estimate of the page date may not make sense, and your custom search engine may return results ordered in a way you do not expect.
+If a page has poorly specified or inconsistent dates Google's estimate of the page date may not make sense, and your Programmable Search Engine may return results ordered in a way you do not expect.

 A site may provide date information implicitly, relying on Google's estimated page date feature to detect dates embedded in the page URL, title or other features, or explicitly, by supplying a date in a structured data format.
 In either case, effective use of dates requires formatting the dates correctly.

-For Custom Search's Sort by Attribute, Bias by Attribute, Restrict to Range features, Google attempts to parse dates using both conventional date formatting and formal standards such as ISO 8601 and IETF RFC 850.
+For Programmable Search Engine's Sort by Attribute, Bias by Attribute, Restrict to Range features, Google attempts to parse dates using both conventional date formatting and formal standards such as ISO 8601 and IETF RFC 850.
 The following complete date formats are accepted:

 |Date Format||Example Date|